Aliens! Time Travel! Secret government experiments and Montauk!

 Christopher Garetano: I do and I think it would be foolish to not believe.
 Probability as well as evidence tells us that it’s likely there are billions of planets within billions of solar systems that sustain life.
 I’m sure within those billions there are a few that harbor intelligent life.
 Part of me feels that the human race was likely created by a superior alien race, and if we were to re-translate some of our religious tomes we might start to make sense out of that theory.
 Regardless of my personal feelings on extraterrestrials, there are everything from astronauts to presidents who claim to have experienced a close encounter of one kind or another.

-Danshamptons.com: Would you recommend to a person to walk around Camp Hero at night to look for aliens or other supernatural activity?
+Would you recommend a person walk around Camp Hero at night to look for aliens or other supernatural activity?